payalord/ZMatrix/docs/USER_GUIDE.md

 ### Old wallpaper or incorrect display arrangement

+ZMatrix rebuilds its desktop target when monitor layout or scaling changes.
-Select Refresh from the tray menu.
-If monitor layout or scaling changed and the result remains wrong, exit and start ZMatrix again.
+Select Refresh from the tray menu if the wallpaper is stale.
+If the arrangement remains wrong after the display change settles, restart ZMatrix and report the monitor resolutions, scaling and relative positions.

 ### Startup waits or drawing appears above desktop icons

-Startup waits for a usable Explorer background layer and offers Retry or Cancel if it cannot connect.
-If validation later fails, desktop drawing is suspended.
+Startup waits for a usable Explorer background layer.
+If that layer becomes unavailable later, ZMatrix suspends desktop drawing and retries automatically.
-If Explorer destroys the background window, restart ZMatrix after Explorer has recovered.
+It recreates rendering windows after Explorer replaces them.
+If animation does not return after Explorer recovers, restart ZMatrix and report the problem.

 Drawing over icons in desktop mode is a defect.
 Report the Windows build, display layout, scaling, ZMatrix version and reproduction steps.
 If it happens